Table of contents

 The Kriváň mountain (2494 meters AMSL, i. e.
 Above Mean Sea Level; every height stated below is AMSL), so named because of its distinctive shape1, is the most famous in Slovakia and a national symbol even though it is not the highest summit in the Carpathians (Gerlachovský štít is the highest with a peak elevation of 2654 meters).

-Start (and finishing point) was the gorgeous Štrbské pleso mountain lake (a glacial lake), lying to the north-west of the aforementioned small town bearing the same name (but with capital letter P: Štrbské Pleso).
+Start (and finishing point) on this bright sunny day was the gorgeous Štrbské pleso mountain lake (a glacial lake), lying to the north-west of the aforementioned town bearing the same name (but with capital letter P: Štrbské Pleso).

 From there (on 1346 meters) I followed the red marks westwards on the first section of the trail.
 Red is usually the color for long distance trails, and here the marks label the Tatramagistrale that leads across the entire Tatra foothill (and connects the principal refuges).